Dashiin Damba: Early life and career

 Dashiin Damba was born on 29 March 1908 in Daiching Zasag banner of Tüsheet Khan (later Teshig District, Bulgan Province).
 He joined the Mongolian Revolutionary Youth League in 1924, and became a secretary at the district and provincial levels and on the Ulaanbaatar city committee.
 In 1929–1930, Damba helped carry out the government's expropriation of the nobility's property.
 He joined the Mongolian People's Revolutionary Party in 1930, and graduated from the MPRP Higher Party School.
 Between 1932 and 1938, he served as a political commissar in the Mongolian People's Revolutionary Army, which was fighting uprisings against the government's policies.
 Damba held the rank of commissar at the battalion, regiment, and division levels.

 In 1938, Damba was elected first secretary of the Ömnögovi provincial MPRP committee.
 In July 1939, he was elected a member of the MPRP Presidium, and was involved in the arrest of the 1921 revolutionary and deputy interior minister Darizavyn Losol in a plot led by dictator Khorloogiin Choibalsan.
 During Choibalsan's 1940 purge of secretary Banzarjavyn Baasanjav, Damba was implicated, but Choibalsan had the charges dropped.
 Though not part of Choibalsan's inner circle, Damba was reelected to the presidium in April 1940 as Yumjaagiin Tsedenbal took power as MPRP general secretary.
 During World War II, Damba helped organize Mongolian aid for the Red Army and was awarded the Soviet Order of the Red Banner of Labour.
-He became a candidate member of the MPRP Politburo in 1943, was reelected as a member of the Politburo at the 11th Congress in December 1947, and second secretary of the MPRP Central Committee from 1947 to 1954.
+He became a candidate member of the MPRP Politburo in 1943 and was re-elected as a member of the Politburo at the 11th Congress in December 1947 and as second secretary of the MPRP Central Committee from 1947 to 1954.